Bad-Pop/jcoinbase/README.md

 - desiredTimeoutInSeconds : A long value that defines the timeout in seconds for http requests.
 Recommended value is 3.
 - threadSafeSingleton : A boolean defining if the `JCoinbaseClient` should be build as a thread safe singleton.

-_Notice that, if you pass `null` for the api key and the secret, you won't be able to access non-public Coinbase's data :  user, account, addresses, transactions, buy, sell, deposit, withdrawals and payment methods._
+_Notice that, if you pass `null` for the api key and the secret, you won't be able to access non-public data :  user, account, addresses, transactions, buy, sell, deposit, withdrawals and payment methods._

 Then, you can simply call Coinbase resources like that :

 ```java
 CallResult<Seq<CoinbaseError>, User> currentUser = client.user().getCurrentUser();
 ```

-CallResult represents a value of two possible types, a Failure or a Success.
-In this example, if this is a failure, `client.user().getCurrentUser()` will return a `CallResult.Failure`, otherwise it will return a `CallResult.Success`.
-CallResult, is simplified version of vavr's `Either` and provide you a powerful API based on lambdas.
-Thus, you are not dependent on vavr if you do not wish to use it.

 Please note that, by default, returned values use Vavr data types for objects like `Collections` or `Option`.
 So if you don't want to use Vavr, you can always get java objects via the api.